-No work at the project site whatsoever, including preparatory work such as the installation of construction project funding signs, shall commence until the traffic control system plan has been approved in writing by the Engineer.
+No work at the project site which has the possibility to impact vehicular traffic, including preparatory work such as the installation of construction project funding signs if such work may impact vehicular traffic, shall commence until the traffic control system plan has been approved in writing by the Engineer.
 In the event that the traffic control system plan is not submitted timely, the Engineer may issue a notice of commencement of contract time prior to approval of the traffic control system plan, and working days will begin to accrue against the allotted contract time.